WWE Raw is XXX: Aftermath

 On the following episode of SmackDown, Brock Lesnar attacked Bobby Lashley once again and declared his participation for the men's Royal Rumble match.
 At the event, Lashley eliminated Lesnar, after which, Lesnar threw a tantrum at ringside and attacked a referee before leaving.
 On the February 6 episode of Raw, Lesnar appeared with a match contract and challenged Lashley to another match at Elimination Chamber.
 Lashley stated that he would give him an answer after reviewing the contract.
 This prompted Lesnar to attack Lashley with two F-5s.
 An official contract signing for their match took place the following week, and after Lashley took out Lesnar, he signed the contract to make the match official.

 During the Royal Rumble pre-show, Roman Reigns ordered Sami Zayn to accompany him for his title defense against Kevin Owens.
 In the main event, Reigns defeated Owens to retain the Undisputed WWE Universal Championship.
 Following the match, The Bloodline handcuffed Owens to the ring ropes and assaulted Owens as a conflicted Zayn watched on.
 Reigns then attempted to attack Owens with a chair only for Zayn to intervene.
 Zayn then pleaded with Reigns not to attack Owens as such an attack was beneath Reigns' status.
 Reigns then ordered Zayn to attack Owens with the chair.
 After Reigns berated Zayn, Zayn turned on Reigns and struck him with the chair.
 Zayn apologized to a confused Jey Uso, and Jimmy Uso and Solo Sikoa then attacked Zayn.
 An emotionally distraught Jey, who had taken a liking to Zayn, left the ring as the rest of The Bloodline continued their assault on Zayn before leaving Zayn and Owens lying in the ring.
 On the following episode of SmackDown, as Reigns tried to address the events from the Royal Rumble, Zayn attacked Reigns from behind and stated that he initially did not want anything from Reigns, however, Zayn then stated that he now wanted the Undisputed WWE Universal Championship.
 Since Jey was absent from the episode, Jimmy and Sikoa then attacked Zayn and Reigns accepted his challenge, stating that since Zayn hurt his family, he would hurt Zayn in front of his own family in Montreal at Elimination Chamber.

+This event turned out to be the final time Bray Wyatt appeared on WWE Raw.
+He wrestled his final televised match at the 2023 Royal Rumble in a Mountain Dew Pitch Black match, against LA Knight, and was victorious.
+The following month, Wyatt took a hiatus due to contracting COVID-19 (unspecified illness at that time), which exacerbated his heart issues.
+Although, as of August 19, he was shown to have gotten back in shape and was closing in on a WWE return, he died on the 24th from a heart attack at the age of 36.
+WWE presented a special tribute show on Smackdown to him and Terry Funk, who died the day prior to Wyatt.